Chart Color Schemes

 An assessment of population growth drivers in Pomona reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the Pomona (Qld) statistical area (Lv2), and new addresses validated by AreaSearch, Pomona's population is estimated at around 3,146 as of Nov 2025.
-This reflects an increase of 215 people since the 2021 Census, which reported a population of 2,931 people.
-The change is inferred from the resident population of 3,135 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 19 validated new addresses since the Census date.
-This level of population equates to a density ratio of 58 persons per square kilometer.
-Over the past decade, Pomona has demonstrated resilient growth patterns with a compound annual growth rate of 1.6%, outpacing non-metro areas.
-Population growth was primarily driven by interstate migration contributing approximately 72.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Pomona (Qld) is around 3,146 people.
+This figure reflects an increase of 215 people since the 2021 Census, which reported a population of 2,931 people.
+The latest estimate by AreaSearch is based on resident population data from June 2024 and includes 19 validated new addresses since the Census date.
+This results in a population density ratio of 58 persons per square kilometer.
+Over the past decade, Pomona has shown resilient growth patterns with a compound annual growth rate of 1.5%, outpacing the Rest of Qld.
+Interstate migration contributed approximately 72.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Anticipating future population dynamics, a population increase just below the median of Australia's regional areas is expected for Pomona (Qld) (SA2), with an expected expansion by 367 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 11.6% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Future population dynamics anticipate a median increase similar to Australia's regional areas, with the suburb expected to expand by 367 persons to 2041, reflecting an overall gain of 11.4% over the 17 years.

 Frequently Asked Questions - Population